Houston Bus Accident Attorney

 What Damages Can I Recover in a Bus Accident Claim?

-In most accident cases, compensation for bus accident injuries includes both economic and non-economic damages.
+In most accident cases, compensation for bus crash injuries includes both economic and non-economic damages.
 Economic damages for injuries are easily measurable items such as:

 - Lost wages due to time off work

 - Medical expenses and doctor bills for emergency and continuing care

 Non-economic damages are less easy to determine but include items such as: